-- 1. Lower the loader arms, shut off the engine, and remove the key. - 2.
-Remove dirt and grime from the entire traction unit.
+- 1. Lower the loader arms, shut off the engine, and remove the kev. - 2.
+Remove dirt and grime from the external parts of the entire traction unit, especially the engine.
+Clean dirt and chaff from the outside of the engine cylinder head fins and blower housing.